Amulet-Games/SpaceEscape-Code-Repository/README.md

-# SpaceEscape-Codes-Repository
+# SpaceEscape-Code-Repository
-Open-Source Codes from my game created for "Summer Dev Jam 2020". <br />
+Open-Source Code from my game created for "Summer Dev Jam 2020". <br />

 **Purpose:** <br />
 If you played the game and what to check out the source code for learning purpose, <br />